Overview

 Edit existing task: edit

-should be a positive integer and a task with the number INDEX
+Edit one or multiple fields of an existing task.
+INDEX should be a positive integer and a task with the number INDEX

 should already exist on the current week’s calendar.
-Editing the deadline is only available for ToDoTask
+Editing the deadline is only available for ToDoTask.

 Format: edit INDEX <title>TITLE <day>DAY <desc>DESCRIPTION <deadline>DEADLINE <time>TIME <tag>TAG